Konica Hexar AR 200 mm / F4

 downLens data | internal linkLens overview

 During the early 80's, both lenses were replaced by the newer internal linkHexanon AR 200 mm / F4.
-The optical performance of this five-element lens is somewhere in between the two other 200 mm lenses, but it is substantially smaller and lighter than these.
+The optical performance of this five-element lens is somewhere in between the two other 200 mm lenses, but it is substantially smaller and lighter than both of the earlier lenses.
+It also uses a 55 mm filter thread.

 The Hexar AR 200 mm / F4 renders sharp, contrasty images without visible distortions from edge to edge.
 All in all it is a good lens, but the optical performance, especially the sharpness, is outshined by the Hexanon lenses of the same focal length.
 Especially the Hexanon AR 200 mm / F3.5 is visibly sharper.